Skip to content

 When Projects Go Over Budget Anyway

 Even with realistic buffers, some projects overrun.
-Common causes: client-initiated scope changes, third-party dependencies that delay work, technical complications not visible at quote time, stakeholder availability issues that extend timelines.
-The calculator's buffer absorbs minor overruns; major overruns require change orders that add to the project total.
-Build change-order language into contracts so scope expansion triggers price increases rather than being absorbed.
+Common causes include client-initiated scope changes, third-party dependencies that delay work, technical complications not visible at quote time, and stakeholder availability issues that extend timelines.
+The buffer absorbs minor overruns; major overruns are typically handled through change orders that add to the project total.
+Contracts often include change-order language so that scope expansion triggers documented price increases rather than being silently absorbed by the freelancer.

 Fixed-Price vs Hourly Trade-Offs

 Fixed price rewards efficient execution — completing the project faster than estimated hours increases effective hourly rate.
-Fixed price risks scope creep unless contracts define scope tightly.
+Fixed price also creates exposure to scope creep unless the contract defines scope tightly.
 Hourly billing tracks actual time but creates friction on every extra 15 minutes.
-Hourly works for undefined scope or research projects; fixed works for defined-scope deliverable projects.
-The calculator produces fixed-price quotes; use hourly for genuine open-scope work.
+Hourly is commonly applied for undefined-scope or research projects; fixed-price is commonly applied for clearly defined deliverable projects.
+The calculator produces fixed-price quotes — hourly works as a different model for genuinely open-scope work.

-Rush projects with compressed timelines: add 25-50% above standard.
-Projects requiring unusual expertise: premium rates apply.
-Clients with difficult payment history: higher rates or upfront deposits.
-Projects with likely scope creep based on client pattern: larger buffer or pre-defined change-order structure.
-Complex stakeholder environments: larger buffer.
-The calculator establishes baseline; market premium above baseline depends on specific project and client factors.
+Rush projects with compressed timelines commonly carry a premium above standard quotes (often in the 25-50% range).
+Projects requiring unusual expertise typically attract premium rates.
+Clients with difficult payment history sometimes warrant higher rates or larger upfront deposits.
+Projects with a known pattern of scope creep are commonly quoted with larger buffers or pre-defined change-order structures.
+The calculator establishes a baseline; the market premium above baseline depends on the specific project and client factors.

 What the Calculator Does Not Model

-Payment terms (typically 40-50% deposit, remainder on milestones or delivery).
-Late-payment handling.
+Payment terms (commonly 40-50% deposit, remainder on milestones or delivery — varies by industry and country).
+Late-payment handling and statutory interest where applicable.
 Taxes on project revenue.
-Specific platform fees if quoting through intermediary platforms.
+Specific platform fees if quoting through an intermediary platform.
 Insurance for specific project types.
-Intellectual property and licensing terms.
-Multi-stage project structures with separate quotes for each phase.
+Intellectual property and licensing terms that affect rights and price.
+Multi-stage project structures with separate quotes per phase.
 Retainer arrangements.

-Using raw hours × rate without buffer.
-Absorbing fixed expenses into hourly rate rather than passing through.
+Using raw hours × rate without any buffer.
+Absorbing fixed expenses into the hourly rate rather than passing them through.
 Forgetting profit markup entirely.
-Setting buffers too low (10% when 20% is realistic).
-Competing on price against freelancers with different cost structures.
+Setting buffers too low (a flat 10% on a project the community typically buffers at 20-25%).
+Competing on headline price against freelancers with structurally different cost bases.
 Accepting scope changes without change orders.
 Matching competitor pricing without knowing their actual economics.
-The calculator provides defensible quote structure; sustainable freelance practice requires maintaining discipline around these elements across many projects.
+The calculator provides one defensible structure for the quote; consistent results across many projects come from applying it consistently rather than only when budget pressure forces it.

 Example Scenario